Groups Acting Acylindrically on Trees: Graph Products of Groups

 Our first corollary is the following natural restriction to the case where all vertex groups are infinite.

 \begin{corollary} Let $G=\mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups with infinite vertex groups.
-Then $G$ is acylindrically arboreal if and only if $\diam(\Gamma)\geq 3$. \end{corollary} \begin{proof} For the if direction the diameter being at least three implies the existence a pair of separated vertices $\{a, b\}$ by Example~\ref{ex:diam3}.
-Then, since $G_a$ and $G_b$ are both infinite, $G$ is not virtually cyclic by the above remark and thus $G$ is acylindrically arboreal by Theorem~\ref{Thm:mainIntro}.
+Then we have that $G$ is acylindrically arboreal if and only if $\diam(\Gamma)\geq 3$. \end{corollary} \begin{proof} For the if direction the diameter being at least three implies the existence of a pair of separated vertices $\{a, b\}$ by Example~\ref{ex:diam3}.
+The groups $G_a$ and $G_b$ are both infinite, so $G$ is not virtually cyclic and $G$ is acylindrically arboreal by Theorem~\ref{Thm:mainIntro}.

 For the only if direction, assume that $\diam(\Gamma)\leq2$.
 If $\diam(\Gamma)=1$ then $G$ is the direct product of infinite groups, which is not acylindrically arboreal by Lemma~\ref{lem:BrokenProducts}.
 If $\diam(\Gamma)=2$ then any pair of non-adjacent vertices share a neighbour with an infinite vertex group, and thus no pair of vertices of $\Gamma$ can be separated.
 The group $G$ therefore cannot be acylindrically arboreal by Theorem~\ref{Thm:mainIntro} as required. \end{proof} We can now prove Proposition~\ref{prop:brokenRAAG}, which we restate here for clarity. \brokenraag*